usu-accessibility/Monday-Caption-Check/README.md

 # Monday Caption Check

-Monday Caption Check is a powerful tool designed to enhance the accessibility of educational content by ensuring that video materials are properly captioned.
-This tool integrates seamlessly with the Monday board, Canvas LMS, YouTube, and Kaltura APIs to automate the process of checking and updating the caption status of videos of Canvas courses.
+Monday Caption Check is a tool that searches a Canvas course for all embedded videos to ensure that video materials are properly captioned.
+This tool integrates into a Monday board to automate the process of checking and updating the caption status of videos in any given Canvas course.

+It looks through all videos (Kaltura embeds and Youtube links & embeds) embedded in any Canvas page within a Canvas course, listing each video as a subitem of the course item.
+Each listed video, however, is *not guaranteed* to be in active use within a course, and therefore, not guaranteed to need captioning.
+They may be in an unused Canvas page as a result of copying a previous course.

+Due to this, it  is best used

 ## Technology Stack